bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 - `publishableKey` is used to connect the provider to an _environment_ on Bucket.
 Find your `publishableKey` under `Activity` on https://app.bucket.co.
 - `company`, `user` and `otherContext` make up the _context_ that is used to determine if a feature is enabled or not. `company` and `user` contexts are automatically transmitted to Bucket servers so the Bucket app can show you which companies have access to which features etc.

-  If you specify `company` and/or `user` they must have at least the `id` property plus anything additional you want to be able to evaluate feature targeting against.
-See "Managing Bucket context" below.
+  If you specify `company` and/or `user` they must have at least the `id` property, othewise they will be ignored in their entirety.
+You should also supply anything additional you want to be able to evaluate feature targeting against.

 - `fallbackFeatures` is a list of strings which specify which features to consider enabled if the SDK is unable to fetch features.
 - `loadingComponent` lets you specify an React component to be rendered instead of the children while the Bucket provider is initializing.
 If you want more control over loading screens, `useFeature()` returns `isLoading` which you can use to customize the loading experience: